cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 The `[]` is an empty array in Ruby.
 You might see a long list of servers being displayed if your OpenStack tenancy/project already contains provisioned servers.

-Note: it is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
-Its easier to keep track of the servers, volumes, security groups and networks that you create.
+Note: It is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
+It is easier to keep track of the servers, volumes, security groups, and networks that you create.
 It also allows you to manage user access.

 There is more information on [OpenStack API docs](http://docs.openstack.org/api/quick-start/content/).